mentalprogram/CircuitsCalc/README.md

 # CircuitsCalc
 Circuits Calculator application first code

 This is an application that will allow the user to quickly do calculations for electric circuits.
-This is the first piece of code, ii allows the user to do calutions for Ohm's law.
+This is the first piece of code, it allows the user to do calutions for Ohm's law.